apollographql/apollo-tooling/packages/apollo/README.md

 ```

 ## Publishing

+* Before publishing, make sure to update the `CHANGELOG.md` and make sure it's up to date.
+* Make sure you have a `GITHUB_TOKEN` set in your environment variables.
+For more information on setting `GITHUB_AUTH`, check the [`lerna-changelog` documentation](https://github.com/lerna/lerna-changelog#github-token).
-Before publishing, make sure to update the `CHANGELOG.md`.
-In the root directory, run `npx lerna-changelog` (this requires a `GITHUB_AUTH` token that will be used to read PR labels).
-Copy the result into the `CHANGELOG.md` file and replace the top line with the CLI version that will be published.
-Then run `git add CHANGELOG.md` so that the changelog update will be included in Lerna's publish commit.
-Finally, to publish the individual packages run `npm run release`.
+* In the root of the repository, run `npx lerna-changelog` (PR labels are read automatically using the `GITHUB_AUTH` token).
+* Copy the result into the `CHANGELOG.md` file and replace the top line with the CLI version that will be published.
+* Run `git add CHANGELOG.md` so that the update will be included in Lerna's "publish" commit.
+* Finally, run `npm run release` to publish the individual packages.